SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 If bunker living is one of your preparedness goals, you should certainly check out the concrete culverts and their possibilities.
 You will be surprised when you read about the price compared to shipping containers.

 Who doesn’t want to save money?
 When it comes to emergency preparedness, there is always room to save more money when you start planning in advance.
 The more time you give yourself, the more you can potentially save.

 This is the benefit to box culverts because you can spend less and still have money for enough supplies to survive underground for at least 2-3 weeks (the minimum recommendation).

 You pay out of your nose for a reinforced shipping container that you hope doesn’t get rusty and leak over time.
-For a typical reinforced 10 foot shipping container, you could probably pay about $10,000.
-For the same sized customized concrete culverts, you are looking around $6-8k.
+For a typical reinforced 10-foot shipping container, you could probably pay about $10,000.
+For the same sized customized concrete culverts, you are looking at around $6-8k.